 Lots Of Tangy Flavor!

-The chili lime flavor is a close runner-up on the list of the best quest protein chips of 2023.
+The chili lime flavor is a close runner-up on the list of the best Quest chips of 2023.

 This small bag packs a big flavor punch and is extremely tangy and delicious.

-It almost gives off a slightly sour flavor hint, but not enough to be offputting.
+These chili lime protein chips almost give off a slightly sour flavor hint, but not enough to be offputting.

-Because it is a tortilla style, again being our preference of style, the texture is perfect, and the crunch adds to the tangy element of these chips.
+Because it is a tortilla style, again being our preference of style, the texture is perfect, and the satisfying crunch adds to the tangy element of these protein chips.

-Even though the calorie count is 140 calories for the bag of chips, the protein on these Quest protein chips is slightly higher than most others, coming in at 20 total grams of protein, compared to others with 18 or 19 grams.
+Even though the calorie count is 140 calories for the bag of chips, the protein in this Quest protein chips flavor is slightly higher than most others, coming in at 20 total grams of protein per bag, compared to other Quest Nutrition tortilla style protein chips with 18 or 19 grams.